JJApplication/CookBook/content/_index.md

 ## What's CookBook

 Hello, this's a simple cookbook of what I learn.

 I write Golang and Rust in my work, so I want to keep my code somewhere.
-I want more people to read it and study together.
+To make more people to read it.

 <--->